shwpat/Customer_Triage_Agent/README.md

-### A simple way to explain the coding steps in your presentation
+### A simple way to explain the coding steps in the presentation

 I can summarize my code in **8 steps**: